 3) State Golf Association Events – The USGA Amateur events are the most difficult events and the strength of field is the highest.
 If you are looking to go to a college in your home state, many coaches pay attention to the state amateur events, such as the State AM, State Open or State Public Links.
 Shoot good scores in competitive state events or high-quality amateur tournaments and local coaches will notice.

-4) Local club events – Winning your club championship is certainly an accomplishment, but coaches do not know the level of the competition.
-It certainly won’t hurt to share info on winning local club events with college coaches because coaches are trying to put together a winning team!
+4) Local club events – Winning your club championship and qualifying for the PGA National Club Championship is certainly an accomplishment.
+It won’t hurt to share info on winning local club events with college coaches because coaches are trying to put together a winning team!

 The fact is, golfers peak at different times.
 Sometimes a golfer could peak in junior golf, whereas other golfers who were not recruited at the junior level could be amazing when they get to college.
 College golf coaches want to win and look for winning players.
 Anyone can say they are a +2 handicap (it’s just numbers).
 Anyone can shoot even par at their home course.